The deadline for abstract submission for poster presentations is extended to Friday April 26th, 2019; 17.00 CET.

 Abstract Methods: Describe the study design, setting (such as community, clinic, hospital, workplace), study dates, study participants, analytic and/or intervention techniques, research methodology and outcome measures.

 Abstract Results: Present the major quantitative and qualitative findings, accompanied by confidence intervals or levels of significance of statistical tests, as appropriate.
 Although negative as well as positive results may be of interest, report only those results that relate to your conclusion.
 This section must contain data rather than a statement like “Data will be discussed”.

 Abstract Conclusions/Discussion: State only those conclusions that are directly supported by the analysed data.

 All abstracts received will undergo formal review by the Scientific Committee and independent reviewers.
-Applicants will be notified of the acceptance of their abstract(s) by March 25, 2019.

 Withdrawal requests should clearly state the reason for withdrawal.
 All authors must approve the abstract retraction.
 Please email a copy of the abstract, letter of withdrawal, and statement indicating all authors approving the withdrawal to email@example.com